matijavizintin/jenkins-coverage-poster/README.md

  * jenkins 2.0+
  * bash 4.0+
  * python 2.6+
- * maven, sbt, or something else that can generate jacoco reports

-In addition, in Jenkins there must be a defined Credential called `github-user-token`, containing as password a valid GitHub api token.
-The Credential username can be anything, as it is not used.
+In addition, in Jenkins there must be a defined Credential of type secret text called `github-credentials`, containing a valid GitHub api token.
 The token's permissions must allow read access to repositories and posting comments to pull requests at minimum.

 ## Code of conduct
 This project adheres to the [Open Code of Conduct][code-of-conduct].
 By participating, you are expected to honor this code.